 Certificate of Deposit (CD) Accounts

-Pros & Cons of using an online savings account
+Pros & Cons of Online Saving Accounts

-You are able to easily shop around for the best APY rates or a particular type of savings product that fit your eye.
-This allows you to earn a return on the money that is sitting in the bank.
-You have a great range of different types of savings accounts to choose from, so most people will be able to find something suitable to their needs.
+When choosing the online savings account, you can easily shop around for the best APY rates or a particular type of savings product that fits your goals.
+You can set yourself on a path to financial success as your money will be earning interest, rather than just sitting in the bank.
+As one of the most common financial products, you have a great range of different types of savings accounts to choose from, so chances are you’ll find something to suit your needs.

 Online banking itself has endless advantages.
 Most notably, you have the ability to efficiently conduct important banking processes from the convenience of your mobile phone or computer.
 You can also keep an eye on all transactions in real-time, making sure that nothing untoward is happening.